itscrystal/blog/about.md

 Now, I'm seeking more challenging UX opportunities to grow and improve.
 In the mean time, I'm designing a new iOS game with a small team, blogging, and chasing entrepreneurial pursuits.
 I also teach yoga and meditation. :)

-## Let's connect!
+## Let's start a conversation!
-Want to work with me or check out my stuff?
-Feel free to reach out to me through any of the links below.
+Want to work with me or have a chat?
+Feel free to connect with me.
+I love meeting new walks of life.
 Thanks for stopping by!

 [Portfolio](http://crystaltong.co/) |
 [Email](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=hello@crystaltong.co&su=UX%20Design%20is%20dandy) |